 It still won’t get enough affordable housing built

-You can also read more about this in our above consultation response, and in those we made to the four earlier stages of consultation (see below, in reverse order).
+We are still building up our own submission.
+You can also read more about this in the consultation responses we made to the five earlier stages of consultation (see below, in reverse order).

 Preferred Sites It is lengthy, but does have a 2-page summary!